 The tidal channel cut through the barrier of Uitgeest-Dorregeest was in connection with the peat drainage system of the Stierop.
 The shell dates from the channel deposits indicate that the infill took place between 500 and 450 BC.
 Possibly the age is slightly younger due to the hard-water effect, comparable with the Scrobicularia date of the channel fill at the UK location (UK-2).

-<h1>Location Akersloot Overdie (AO)
+<h1>Location: Akersloot Overdie (AO)

-Table A2.5: 14C dates of borehole Akersloot Overdie (AO).
-Reference: RGD Palaeobot.
+Table A2.5.
+14C dates of borehole Akersloot Overdie (AO) (RGD Palaeobot.
 Rap.
-1006; Westerhoff et al., 1987.
+1006; Westerhoff et al., 1987)